Data-Visualization-Intro/3-D3-line-chart/readme.md

 const xAxis = bounds.append("g").call(xAxisGenerator);
 ```

-We could `.call()` our x axis directly on our bounds:

-`const xAxis = bounds.call(xAxisGenerator)`

-This would create our axis directly under our bounds (in the DOM).

-However, it's a good idea to create a <g> element to contain our axis elements for three reasons:
+It's a good idea to create a <g> element to contain our axis elements for three reasons:

 1. to keep our DOM organized, for debugging or exporting
 2. if we want to remove or update our axis, we'll want an easy way to target all of the elements